Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Conclusion

 \section{Conclusion}

-\aftersection We present Snipper, a unified 3D Transformer for simultaneous multi-person 3D pose estimation, tracking and motion forecasting on a video snippet.
-Key to our framework is a novel spatiotemporal deformable attention mechanism to efficiently aggregate spatiotemporal information across the snippet.
+We present Snipper, a unified spatiotemporal Transformer for simultaneous multi-person 3D pose estimation, tracking and motion forecasting on a video snippet.
+We propose an efficient yet powerful spatiotemporal deformable attention module to aggregate spatiotemporal information across the snippet.
 We demonstrate the effectiveness of Snipper on three challenging public datasets where a generic Snipper model rivals specialized state-of-art baselines trained for 3D pose estimation, tracking, and forecasting.
-Future work could explore explicitly use the camera poses such ray-based position encoding and the low-resolution optical flow to guide the feature aggregation.